unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/users/{user-id}?readtoken={user-readtoken}`

-Get the user information through readtoken.
+Get information on a user by a readtoken.

-* The token expires in 5 min once its generated.
+* The token expires in 5 mins once it's generated.

 ##### Permissions

-* User must have readtoken.
+* User must have a readtoken.

 #### Request